tfatykhov/WinkRedNode/README-Local-Windows.md

 Save the `settings.js` file, return to your Command Prompt window and start Node Red using `node-red` command.
 Node Red should start without any errors.

 ## Configure port forwarding to make Node Red internet accessible
 For the Wink flows to work your Node Red application must be accessible from the internet.
-This requires setting up a port forwarding rule to route any requests to http://(your public IP):1880/ goes to your computer's Node Red application.
+This requires setting up a port forwarding rule to route any requests to http://(your public IP):(port number)/ goes to your computer's Node Red application.

+>Note: When setting up port forwarding - either through your home router or via the link below, it is recommended that you set the external port to a port number greater than 32000.
+Since the default port 1880 is a known port, it's likely that a port scanner would pick up your Node Red application while sweeping network segments.
+If you use a port greater than 32000 then it is less likely the port scanner would detect the Node Red application running on your network.
+>
+> If you do decide to change your external port number, be sure to update the `BlueMixUrlBase` in the `settings.js` file so that Wink's subscription service can get to your Node Red application.

 By far the easiest Port Forwarding tutorial ever, use the following link to set up port forwarding for Node Red entirely through Windows.
 You won't even have to log into your router's web interface at all.
 I was stunned this works, but it does!